When will my recycling be collected and what should the bags contain?

 Week A - Clear bag(s) - Paper and cardboard only, including old newspapers, magazines, envelopes and shredded paper.
 (Items must be clean and not contaminated with food).

-Week B - Blue bag(s) - Tins and cans, aerosol cans (including plastic lids), aluminium foil, take away containers, bottle tops, can lids, plastic bottles, tubs, trays and pots.
+Week B - Blue bag(s) - Tins and cans, aerosol cans (including plastic lids), aluminum foil, take away containers, bottle tops, can lids, plastic bottles, tubs, trays and pots.
 Food packaging and packaging from drinks, cosmetics, toiletries and cleaning products.
-Plastic bottle caps, food, drink, soup and milk cartons.
+Plastic bottle caps, drink, soup and milk cartons.
 (No black plastic, please make sure all items are clean and food containers have been washed).

 When will my black sack(s) be collected?

 These will be collected every other week along side your clear bag recyclables.

 Blackbag(s)- Black plastic, film from ready meals or meat packaging.
 Crisp packets, contaminated paper and cardboard, nappies, plastic coal sacks and any other plastic items other than packaging.